A BRIEF HISTORY OF LEEDS, YORKSHIRE, ENGLAND

 By 1801, the year of the first census the population of Leeds had reached 30,000.
 By the standards of the time it was a large town.
 By 1851 it had reached 101,000.

 Leeds grew rapidly but many of the new houses built were dreadful.
-Overcrowding was rife and streets were very dirty.
-As a result there was a cholera epidemic in Leeds in 1832 which killed over 700 people.
+Overcrowding was rife and the streets were very dirty.
+As a result, there was a cholera epidemic in Leeds in 1832 which killed over 700 people.
 A second epidemic in 1849 killed more than 2,000 people.

 In the 1850s the council built sewers but very many of the houses in Leeds were not connected to them.
 Many dwellings continued to use cesspits or buckets which were emptied at night by the 'night soil' men.
 Not until 1899 was it made compulsory for dwellings in Leeds to be connected to sewers.

-Nevertheless life in Victorian Leeds gradually improved.
+Nevertheless life in 19th century Leeds gradually improved.
 From 1819 the streets were lit by gas.
 In 1834 Leeds was connected to Selby by railway.
-Then in 1839 it was connected to York.
+Then in 1839, it was connected to York.
 In 1848 it was connected to Derby.
 The first modern police force was formed in 1836.
 Beckett Street cemetery was opened in 1845.
 The Town Hall was built in 1858.
 Leeds United was founded in 1864.

 In 1884 Marks and Spencer opened their first penny arcade in Leeds.
 Several new shopping arcades were built.
 Thorntons Arcade was built in 1878.
 It was followed by Queens Arcade in 1889 and Grand Arcade and Victoria Arcade in 1898.
 Meanwhile in 1891 Leeds gained its first electricity supply.
 In 1893 Leeds was made a city.